ScaryPoppins/shelfie1/README.md

     * This should clear the input boxes

 Functionality of the dashboard:
-* All products in the database should display.
+* A user should be able to see all of the products that have been added to the inventory.
-    * Each product should display the name and price.
+* Each individual product should display its name, price and image.
     * If there is no image URL, a default image should appear for the product.

 ## Design